urbancompasspony/smollinux/README.md

 -(3) Cups will run a default config. page that allow access to http://localhost:631

 -(4) Motion will start a Live Streaming Cam on http://localhost:8081 if running on notebook.

--Use "X Motion" on Menu to turn Off.
+Use "X Motion" on Menu to turn Off.

 -(5) SAMBA default configuration for sharing a folder after using config.
-Samba on Menu -(6) Modified Bashrc to run MENU script at startup.
+Samba on Menu

+-(6) Modified Bashrc to run MENU script at startup.
 Edit this to remove the MENU boot.

 -(7) Just a lock file.

--(8) The main MENU script that substitute the GUI adapted por user Ubuntu -(9) A demo file that will thrigger any antivirus tool.
+-(8) The main MENU script that substitute the GUI adapted por user Ubuntu

+-(9) A demo file that will thrigger any antivirus tool.

 -(10) A demo file that will thrigger any antivirus tool.

 -(11) Put .ovpn files here if there is any, to run as ubuntu user.

 -(12) Will AUTO LOGIN for the "ubuntu" default user.

 -Create more folders for more TTY.
 Default is just TTY1.

 -(13) Will AUTO LOGIN for the "root" default user.

 -Create more folders for more TTY.
 Default is just TTY5.

 -(14) Some default /mnt folders.

 -(15) Modified Bashrc to run MENU script at startup on ROOT user.
 Edit this to remove the MENU boot.

 -(16) Just a lock file.

--(17) The main MENU script that substitute the GUI adapted por user root -(18) Put .ovpn files here if there is any, to run as root user.
+-(17) The main MENU script that substitute the GUI adapted por user root

+-(18) Put .ovpn files here if there is any, to run as root user.

 Use "menu" command to open MENU if it is closed.